rnair98/hello-world/README.md

 # hello-world
-Commencing a decade-long venture through an ever-expanding sea of knowledge
+Commencing a decade-long venture through an ever-expanding sea of knowledge.
+(Skill: Attempts to repurpose a cliche - Check)

-Hey,
+Hi Reader,

 Considering that this is the first legitimate post I decided to put on Github in 2 years, I'll try to pen a nice, succinct intro.